 Also, wipe out the glass of your tank.
-You can also use magnetic scrubbers for frequent cleaning.
+You can also use magnetic scrubbers (available on Amazon) for frequent cleaning of the aquarium glass.

 Apart from sunlight and water algae grows due to abundance of nutrients available in the fish tank.
 Live plants consume the nitrates and other nutrients required for the algae to grow.

 #4.
 Add Algae Eaters Like Snails

 Snails love to munch on the algae.
 They not only eat up the algae growth in your tank but also consume other fish wastes.

 Cleaner Fishes like Plecos also consume the fish wastes but in return, they poop a lot.
 While snails help in cleaning the tank without producing a ton of waste in return.
 They also don’t take much space in your tank.

 #5.
 Make Sure That There Is Some Water Movement In Your Tank

 You already know that stagnant water gives rise to spots where all the waste gets collected.
 These wastes then give rise to algae in those parts of your tank.